influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/explore-schema.md

 | h2o_pH      |
 | h2o_quality |

-The query returns the measurements in the `NOAA_water_database` database that start with `h2o`.
+The query returns the measurements in the `noaa` database that start with `h2o`.
 The `LIMIT` and `OFFSET` clauses limit the number of measurement names returned to two and offset the results by one, skipping the `h2o_feet` measurement.